caioertai/munchful/README.md

 All similar apps for Android or iOS end up failing on one or both of the following: (a) they try to help you too much, including a whole bunch of "helpers" that end up cluttering the interface and making you focus too much on managing the app instead of the game itself; or (b) they are very unresponsive to touch or require way too much inputs to finish simple tasks.

 Munchful Table goals are to be:
-a) Lightweight and have an aesthetically agnostic interface.
+- Lightweight and have an aesthetically agnostic interface.
-b) Easy and intuitive, requiring the least amount of inputs possible to finish each task.
+- Easy and intuitive, requiring the least amount of inputs possible to finish each task.

 ### Current version: 0.1.4
 Munchful Table is very early in development and currently has no visual guidelines for new users or any explanation whatsoever on how to use the application.